yjie10/railsfriends/notes/basics-p2.md

+erb stands for embedded ruby.

 ### Creating a Webpage

-和 React 直接 create new file 不同，需要到 terminal 里写指令。
+terminal 指令来 create new page:

 ```
 $ rails generate